meeshkan/meeshkan-client/README.md

 ```

 ## OAuth
-Create a file `.meeshkan/credentials` with the following format:
+Create a file `.meeshkan/credentials` in your home directory with the following format:
 ```ini
 [auth]
 client_id=...